 One room is a small theater, showing an excellent ad about human trafficking for prostitution:

 Not surprisingly, no one knows exactly how many illegal prostitutes work here in the Netherlands.
 Lots of safeguards are in place for those working legally, such as the right to turn down a client, to an agreed wage, to set their own working hours, to see an accounting of how much their employer withholds for taxes, etc. Illegals don’t get any of these rights.
 Red Light Secrets does a good job of presenting both worlds.

 This is an excellent museum, which I would certainly recommend.
 It presents a measured, intelligent, pragmatic view of an institution that is usually looked at with derision and disapproval.
 It allows visitors a more nuanced understanding than the popular image of Amsterdam would normally allow.

-I had an interesting exchange with a woman I “met” on Twitter, @KanStaandPijpen, who describes herself as “Part time escort whore, full time human. trying to cut through the bullshit believed about sex work.
-Tool of choice: Snark.
+I had an interesting exchange with a woman I “met” on Twitter, @KanStaandPijpen, who describes herself as “Part time escort, full time human.
+Trying to cut through the bullshit believed about sex work.
 NOT here to get you off.”
-This is how she responded to this article about Red Light Secrets:
+Here is her response to this article about Red Light Secrets:

 “We in the business think it’s just another way to exploit us by presenting us as passive objects of sadness.
 Just like every other thing about us without us.”

 “I visited once.
 I thought it was a shabby attempt to conjure the air of delapidation some brothels try to give off.
 Information on offer is not that accurate, the emphasis is on making us look like fallen women, and our clients as if they take advantage of us.”